Firemonkeys Studios: Layoffs

-In February 2019, Electronic Arts announced that 40 to 50 of Firemonkeys 200 staff would be laid off, to focus the studio more on live services.
+In February 2019, Electronic Arts announced that 40 to 50 of Firemonkeys' 200 staff would be laid off, to focus the studio more on live services.
 This equals around 5% of the entire Australian game industries workforce.

+In June 2023, Electronic Arts announced that a majority of the Firemonkeys staff would be laid off, to focus the studio more on The Sims FreePlay, as part of the company's restructuring.
+Development for the racing titles Real Racing 3 and Need for Speed: No Limits would be shifted to Slingshot Games in India, following the completion of two limited filler updates on the said racing games.

 Games

-Firemint have produced a number of different games for different platforms and different publisher.
-Starting with the Nicktoons Racing in 2002 for the Game Boy Advance.
+Firemint have produced a number of different games for different platforms and different publishers, starting with Nicktoons Racing in 2002 for the Game Boy Advance.
 For several years after publishing their debut game Firemint continued to produce and release games for the Game Boy Advance and mobile devices.
 It wasn't until early 2008, however, with the release of the Apple iPhone in 2007 did Firemint really expand their games market share.
 During 2009, Firemint developed their two most popular games, Flight Control and Real Racing.
 These games went on to achieve great success with the subsequent release of two sequels each, Flight Control HD in 2010, Flight Control Rocket in 2012, Real Racing 2 was released in 2010 and Real Racing 3 in 2013.